wallenjos01/ServerSwitcher/README.md

 ## Usage
 This mod requires the MidnightCore SQL module to be loaded.
-Enable it with `/mcore module enable sql` and load it with `/mcore module load sql`.
-Once the module is loaded, reload ServerSwitcher with `/svs reload`
+Enable it with `/mcore module enable sql` and load it with `/mcore module load sql`. <br/>
+Optionally, the MidnightCore Messenger module will be used to automatically cause all servers to sync when the database is updated.
+Enable it with `/mcore module enable messenger` and load it with `/mcore module load messenger`. <br/>
+For use with BungeeCord, the MidnightCore plugin message module must also be loaded.
+It is enabled by default, but to be sure, enable it with `/mcore module enable plugin_message` and load it with `/mcore module load plugin_message`. <br/>

+Once the desired modules are loaded, reload ServerSwitcher with `/svs reload`

 ### Commands
 To switch to another server: `/server <name>` <br/>